Switchboard operator: Description

-A typical telephone switchboard has a vertical panel containing an array of jacks with a desk in front.
+A typical manual telephone switchboard has a vertical panel containing an array of jacks with a desk in front.
 The desk has a row of switches and two rows of plugs attached to cables that retract into the desk when not in use.
 Each pair of plugs was part of a cord circuit with a switch associated that let the operator participate in the call or ring the circuit for an incoming call.
 Each jack had a light above it that lit when the customer's telephone receiver was lifted (the earliest systems required the customer to hand-crank a magneto to alert the central office and, later, to "ring off" the completed call).
 Lines from the central office were usually arranged along the bottom row.
-Before the advent of operator distance dialing and customer direct dial (DDD) calling, switchboard operators would work with their counterparts in the distant central office to complete long-distance calls.
+Before the advent of operator distance dialing and customer direct dial (DDD) calling, a switchboard operator would work with their counterparts in distant central office to complete long-distance calls.
 Switchboard operators are typically required to have very strong communication skills.

 Before the advent of automatic exchanges, an operator's assistance was required for anything other than calling telephones across a shared party line.
 Callers spoke to an operator at a central office who then connected a cord to the proper circuit in order to complete the call.
 Being in complete control of the call, the operator was in a position to listen to private conversations.
 Automatic, or dial, systems were developed in the 1920s to reduce labor costs as usage increased, and to ensure privacy to the customer.
 As phone systems became more sophisticated, less direct intervention by the telephone operator was necessary to complete calls.
-With the development of computerized telephone dialing systems, many telephone calls which previously required a live operator can be placed automatically by the calling party without additional human intervention.
+With the development of computerized telephone dialing systems, many telephone calls which previously required live operators could be placed directly by calling parties without additional human intervention.

-As well as the people that were employed by the public networks, operators were required at private branch exchanges (PBX) to answer incoming telephone calls and connect them to the correct extension.
-Today, most large organizations have direct-dial extensions.
-Smaller workplaces may have an automated system which allows callers to enter the extension of the called party, or a receptionist who answers calls and performs operator duties.
+As well as the people that were employed by the public networks, operators were required at private branch exchanges (PBX) to answer incoming calls and connect them to the correct extensions.
+Today, most large organizations have direct inward dialing, or direct dial-in.
+Smaller workplaces may have an automated system which allows callers to enter the extension number of the called party, or a receptionist who answers calls and performs operator duties.
 Depending on the employment setting, the roles and level of responsibilities of a PBX operator can vary greatly, from performing wake-up calls in a hotel to coordinating emergency responses, dispatching, and overhead paging in hospitals.
-Operators employed in healthcare settings have other duties, such as data entry, greeting patients and visitors, taking messages, triaging, or acting as an after hours answering service.
-Experienced, well-trained operators generally command a higher salary.
+Operators employed in healthcare settings may have other duties, such as data entry, greeting patients and visitors, taking messages, triaging, or performing after-hours answering service.
+Experienced, well-trained operators generally command higher salaries.